pankajrajput20/ccv.html/README.md

-This is a simple resume made with the html and css.
+This is a simple resume made using the html and css.